Information regarding COVID-19

 1177 Vårdguiden is a service provided by Sweden’s healthcare regions.
 Information in several languages about the coronavirus and the disease COVID-19, and instructions on how to test for the virus in each region

 Public Health Agency of Sweden is an expert authority with responsibility for public health issues at a national level.
-Facts about COVID-19 and general guidelines from the Public Health Agency of Sweden in several languages
+Facts about COVID-19 and general guidelines in several languages (the Public Health Agency of Sweden)

 Krisinformation.se present emergency information from Swedish authorities.
-Information in several languages from Krisinformation.se about the disease COVID-19 and how to protect yourself and others from infection
+Information in several languages about the disease COVID-19 and how to protect yourself and others from infection (krisinformation.se)

 Informationsverige.se give asylum seekers and people who have recently been granted a residence permit information about Sweden from the County Administrative Boards.
-Questions and answers in several languages at Informationsverige.se about how the coronavirus can affect your health and your life situation
+Questions and answers in several languages about how the coronavirus can affect your health and your life situation (informationsverige.se)

 Healthcare regions' national telephone line Call the healthcare regions' national telephone number 08-123 680 00 for answers to general questions about the coronavirus in several languages